morecode-spzoo/redwood-playground/docs/Working with relational data in Forms.md

 `;
 ```

-Now we can add `books` field to the `bookSeries.sdl.ts` this will make sure that we expect this data to be sent from the form.
+Now we can add `books` field to the `UpdateBookSerieInput` from `bookSeries.sdl.ts` this will make sure that we expect this data to be sent from the form.
+Please move the input to the manager file.

+> **IMPORTANT!**
+> Cut and paste this Input into the `...Manager.sdl.ts` file as any forced recreation will destroy it!

 ```js
   input UpdateBookSerieInput {